 Not only does Avast offer a password manager – but it also integrates with Avast Antivirus which, from a security standpoint, is genius.

 In Windows, the password manager comes bundled with the antivirus app which might be bad news for those who’ve already committed to some other antivirus but, if you’ve already got Avast antivirus, this is great news.

 Besides, Avast Antivirus is one of the best ones out there so, changing your antivirus won’t be that bad.

 The app itself is a little basic when compared to other top-notch password managers.
 It’s got lesser features and can only secure passwords, credit card info, and notes.

-- Search bar for fast retrieval of data
+- Provides an efficient search bar for fast retrieval of data.

 Avast Password Manager is easy of the best free password managers of today, and the reason behind that is its integration with Avast Antivirus.
 The antivirus software comes with a huge number of cyber-security features and the fact that you can combine those with your password manager is something that must be applauded.

 Here’s a breakdown of Avast Password Manager’s price plans:

 - Free: Supports multiple platforms, syncs across devices, and can import passwords from all major web browsers.